 Testing for Allergy and Intolerance

 For those nut and seed lovers out there who just can’t wrap their heads around elimination of these otherwise nutrient-dense and health-promoting foods, you may consider testing for food allergy and intolerance to nuts and seeds and decide which to eliminate based on the results.
 This can be done with a blood test that looks for IgE and IgG antibodies (and rarely, but sometimes IgA and IgM antibodies) against various food antigens.
 Panels can include anywhere between 50 and 500 different foods.
-You typically have to have eaten the food within the previous month in order for it to show up as a positive if you are intolerant (so you can’t necessarily believe a negative result if you haven’t eaten that food in a while).
-These tests can be an excellent way to expedite the process of determining which nuts and seeds need to be eliminated.
-There are even at-home versions like EverlyWell.

-Keep in mind that an elimination and challenge is considered the gold standard for identifying food intolerances.
-There are ways that we can negatively react to foods that we currently don’t have the capacity to test for.
 Furthermore, IgG and IgE food allergy/intolerance panels do have a fairly high false positive (10%) and false negative (30%) rate.
 This is actually about the same as skin prick tests for allergies, which is why allergists will often follow up testing with an elimination diet and food antigen challenge.
 You can read more about the challenge protocol in The Reintroduction Quick-Start Guide: A New FREE download!).

-Other Reasons to Avoid Nuts and Seeds
+Reasons to Moderate Nuts and Seeds

 Nuts and seeds are also relatively concentrated sources of phytates.
 Phytate is the salt of phytic acid—that is, it is phytic acid bound to a mineral.
 Within the seed, the primary function of phytic acid is as a storage molecule for phosphorus, but it also serves as an energy store, as a source of cations (positive ions) for various chemical reactions in the plant, and as a source of a cell wall precursor called myoinositol.
 Because phytate is formed when phytic acid binds to minerals—typically calcium, magnesium, iron, potassium, and zinc—these minerals are then unavailable to be absorbed by the gut.
 Therefore, the consumption of phytate-rich foods like grains and legumes can cause mineral deficiencies, especially when these phytate-rich foods displace other mineral-rich foods in the diet.
 Our gut bacteria can liberate some of these valuable minerals from phytates for us, but their capacity is limited, which might partially explain why we cease to see benefits from nut consumption beyond 20 grams daily.